 SOC offers prestigious merit-based awards to full-time graduate students in partnership with several media organizations.
 MA candidates receive a scholarship for a designated number of academic credits plus a stipend and an opportunity to pursue professional projects with some of the country's finest media organizations.

 The School of Public Affairs offers funding to students who are studying public administration/policy, criminology and justice, and political science.
 Travel stipends are also available.
-Program-Specific Funding

 The Career Center's Office of Merit Awards helps academically outstanding AU master's and PhD students compete for nationally competitive, merit-based scholarships.
 Many national scholarships help students to deepen their expertise by funding field research, foreign language training, or unpaid internships.
 AU graduate students have been very successful in competing for externally funded merit awards.
-In AY 2015, 21 graduate students received nationally competitive scholarships with support from the Office of Merit Awards.

 In addition, the Career Center mentors applicants for the Presidential Management Fellowship, a prestigious post-graduate opportunity in the federal government for recent recipients of advanced degrees.
 Forty-three AU alumni have become Presidential Management Fellows with the assistance of the Career Center, first in the country in the number of PMFs.